kimnguyen-ict/docker-laravel/README.md

-# docker-laravel
+# Docker Laravel
-Docker for laravel
+Docker for the PHP projects, base on:
+- PHP 7.1
+- Nodejs
+- Some php library for php.